Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Fractional Multi-Agent RL Framework

-Please refer to \cite[Appendix E]{jin2024asynchronousfractionalmultiagentdeep} for a detailed proof.
-Analyzing the convergence of the outer loop, which involves the multi-agent interactions and the inexact Newton method, constitutes a key contribution of this work in Theorem \ref{T2}.
-This analysis is achieved under reasonable and justifiable assumptions about the problem structure.
+Please refer to \cite[Appendix E]{jin2024asynchronousfractionalmultiagentdeep} for a detailed proof. \revbb{The outer-loop convergence analysis, which accounts for multi-agent interactions and the inexact Newton method, constitutes a key contribution of this work in Theorem \ref{T2}.} This analysis is achieved under reasonable and justifiable assumptions about the problem structure. \revbb{Theorem \ref{T2} shows convergence to a Nash equilibrium of the decentralized game, rather than global optimality under a centralized network-wide AoI criterion.}